 Abstract

-The sharing economy model that was developed in the last decade has a major effect on different aspect of life.
+The sharing economy model that was developed in the last decade has had a significant effect on many different aspect of life.
 The purpose of this research is to test the effect of a sharing economy product on its competitors.
-Specifically, this study used the event study approach to examine how Airbnb announcements affected hotel stock prices.
+Specifically, this study uses the event study approach to examine how Airbnb announcements affected hotel stock prices.
 The data were collected from the Airbnb site (announcements), and the stock prices were collected from Yahoofinance.com and Investing.com.
-A total of 180 announcements and 1114 related stocks were examined.
+A total of 180 announcements and 1,114 related stocks were examined.
 The results show that general Airbnb announcements have a negative effect on hotel stock prices.
-In addition, the effect of the announcement is stronger closer to the announcement date.
+In addition, the effect of announcements is stronger closer to the announcement date.

 Keywords